 |On the left the old, and on the right the new material|

-I also finally re-purposed this old wooden frame with a poster I didn't want - spray painted the frame white, stapled the backing board and with a glue gun, glued a few shells and other beach stuff I found on the beach ages ago.
+I have also finally re-purposed this old wooden frame with a poster I didn't want - spray painted the frame white, stapled the backing board and with a glue gun, glued a few shells and other beach stuff I found on the beach ages ago.
 It now hangs on my backyard wall.

 My husband and I pressure washed our decking so we could set out the dining and sitting area ready for summer entertainment and Christmas.